Solving Plumbing Problems in Palos Verdes

-What many people do not realize is that there are many signals that your toilet might be on the verge of serious problems.
-If you notice these warning signs, you can call one of our technicians to solve the problem before a stoppage occurs.
+There are a variety of signals that indicate your toilet may be on the verge of serious problems.
+If you notice any of these warning signs, you can call one of our technicians to solve the problem before a stoppage occurs.

-Some of the issues that might be plaguing your toilet could include:
+Issues that may be plaguing your toilet include:

 Professional Toilet Installation & Repairs

 Even though it may be convenient to fix a small clog on your own, the signs above could indicate that you have a much bigger problem on your hands, and you are not going to solve them with a 12-inch plunger.
 Calling one of our expert plumbing technicians is a much better way to ensure that you don’t make your toilet problems worse by accidentally breaking a flush valve or yanking out the neoprene flapper.

 Many toilet issues are also created by incorrect installations, which often occur when homeowners bravely try to replace a toilet on their own.
 While taking this step to save a few dollars may seem smart, it will only cost you a lot more in the long run to repair small but extensive mistakes.
 Let our skilled team at Big League Plumbing and Rooter save you time and hassle by expertly installing your toilets the right way from the beginning.

 “No hidden charges and his estimate was what we spoke about.”
 Julio G.